gcho91/algorithm-night-2018/readme.md

 Consider this situation.
 The top number of this triangle is 62.
 Below it are two numbers 03 and 44.

-We want to get to the bottom of the triangle while hitting the biggest numbers we can along the way.
+Let us consider the "paths" for this triangle where we traverse from the top number, 62, to any bottom number while obeying this one rule:
         From any number we can one of two places: either go straight down, or down one and to the right one (but NOT down and to the left).

+Let us define the "score" of a path to be the sum of all the numbers on that path.

-  1. What is the maximum sum of all the numbers we could hit for this triangle?
+  1. What is the maximum "score" for the paths on this triangle?
-  2. What is the 2nd-highest sum of all the numbers we could hit?
+  2. What is the 2nd-highest "score" for the paths on this triangle?

 ```
 62